wzrdk3lly/myblog/content/_index.md

 ---

 {{< lead >}}
 I'm just a techie that likes to hack, collect NFTs, and skate.
-Join me on my journey as I crack into Web3 and drop life alpha.
+Join me on my journey as I crack into Web3 and drop alpha.
 {{< /lead >}}